Identifying and changing contexts

 .
 The variation

-methods automatically create users or contexts on the Users or Contexts list for you. identify
+methods automatically create users or contexts on the Contexts list for you, using the context you pass to each Variation

 To use identify